Stay Informed About COVID-19

 - People should continue to wear masks and practice physical distancing

 - Some states and even local municipalities within a state may have different rules and regulations about what can reopen and how

-- Some hospitals throughout the country will be allowed to resume nonemergency surgeries and procedures
+- Some hospitals throughout the country have resumed nonemergency surgeries and procedures

-The specific medical procedures that will be allowed will vary per health system.
+The specific medical procedures available will vary per health system.
 Please contact your primary care physician to find out which services are currently being offered.

 If you think you have COVID-19 symptoms, call first